 If you're an owner of the second home, vacation home or something of the sort, you may consider putting it on sale immediately while the market is topping and very close to the bubble burst.

-Renting as opposed to committing to a multi-year mortgage in these rapidly changing economic conditions seems to be more economically justifiable.
+Renting as opposed to committing to a multi-decade mortgage in these rapidly changing economic conditions seems to be more economically justifiable.

 One housing analyst, Marc Hanson, thinks the property market is now overvalued in the range of 25 to 60%.
 Fortune Magazine: Real Estate Bubble

 -by Alex Vikoulov, founder and creative director of Ecstadelic Media, San Francisco, CA

 Tags: real estate, property market, property valuations, real estate market, real estate bubble, global recession, property collapse, deflation, deflationary pressure, virtual reality, virtual corporation, technology unemployment, technology displacement, basic income, universal basic income, mega city, shorter economic cycles